This article was last updated on May 2, 2022.

 When you hear the words “virtual doctor,” what comes to mind?
 A hologram popping up at a moment’s notice?
 A robot you chat with online?

-It’s easy to let your imagination run wild, especially if you haven’t given virtual visits a try yet.
-But a virtual doctor is just like any other board-certified physician — you just receive treatment via phone, tablet or computer
+It’s easy to let your imagination run wild, especially if you haven’t given virtual visits — also known as telehealth services — a try yet.
+But a virtual doctor is just like any other board-certified physician — you just receive treatment via a video call from your phone, tablet or computer.

 And as it turns out, virtual doctors can play a huge part in your overall health, even your mental health.

-How can a virtual doctor treat your mental health?
+How a virtual doctor treat your mental health

-According to the World Health Organization, one in four people worldwide will be affected by a mental disorder External Site at some point in their lives.
-And, based on a recent Blue Cross® Blue Shield® Health of AmericaSM Report External Site, six out of the top ten conditions impacting the millennial generation are behavioral conditions impacting mental and emotional well-being.
+According to the Centers for Disease Control and Prevention (CDC), more than 50 percent of people in the U.S. will be diagnosed with a mental illness External Site or disorder at some point in their lifetime.
+And, based on a Blue Cross® Blue Shield® Health of AmericaSM Report External Site, six out of the top ten conditions impacting the millennial generation are behavioral conditions related to mental and emotional well-being.

-Yet, more than 70 percent of people External Site with mental health conditions don't seek help.
+Yet, more than half of adults with a mental illness do not receive treatment External Site, according to Mental Health America.
 From shame to lack of access many people find it can be challenging to reach out for help Opens New Window, but it doesn’t have to be.

 Virtual visits, behavioral health and the COVID-19 pandemic

-New survey data from the Blue Cross Blue Shield Association (BCBSA) shows three in four Americans with behavioral health conditions are continuing therapy services Opens New Window during the COVID-19 pandemic due to the availability of virtual visits and other digital health services.
-In fact, Wellmark Blue Cross and Blue Shield has seen virtual visits for behavioral health conditions increase by more than 3,000 percent since March 2020.
-Most of the virtual visit claims are for existing patients who wanted to avoid missing a behavioral health service, even amid the pandemic.
+Survey data from the Blue Cross Blue Shield Association (BCBSA) shows three in four Americans with behavioral health conditions continued therapy services External Site during the COVID-19 pandemic due to the availability of virtual visits and other digital health services.
+In fact, Wellmark Blue Cross and Blue Shield saw virtual visits for behavioral health conditions increase by more than 3,000 percent Opens New Window from March 2020 to July 2020.
+Most of the virtual visit claims were for existing patients who wanted to avoid missing a behavioral health service, even amid the pandemic.

 Is seeing a virtual doctor the best option for my mental health?